Yam fortress: History

-Novgorod republic times
+Novgorod Republic

-According to the chronicles, Yam fortress was founded in 1384 at the supposed location of the Luga river crossing.
+According to Russian chronicles, Yam fortress was founded in 1384 at the supposed location of the Luga river crossing.
 It was built in 33 days, and its construction seems to have been very important to Novgorod.
 A chronicler says that, "all the nobles of Novgorod" took part in the process.
 Five kochansky voivods (heads of districts) led the construction.
 Ivan Fyodorovich was in charge and assisted by Osip Zakharovich, Yury Ontsiforovich, Fyodor Timofeev, Stepan Borisov and other "boyars and philistines".
 The fortress was built on the right (eastern) bank of the Luga river crossing that was also the intersection of land and waterway routes from Novgorod to Europe.
 In addition, Yam was connected with Koporye by road allowing the ability to move reserve troops.
 At the same time, some Novgorod citizens were moved to settle the fortress on preferential terms and Russian peasants settled in its surrounding areas.
-Later the settlement around Yam was established as a town named Yamgorod (Yam-town).
+Later, the settlement around Yam was established as a town named Yamgorod ('Yam-town').

-In 1395, Swedes unsuccessfully assaulted Yam.
+In 1395, the Swedes unsuccessfully assaulted Yam.
 A garrison led by Prince Konstantin defeated the Swedish army, which then fled.
 Two years later, it was assaulted again, this time by Livonian knights.
 They plundered several villages around Yam, but did not attempt to storm the fortress.

-During the Novgorod-Livonian war, the Livonian army attacked Yam in 1443; they burned out the posad (settlement) and destroyed the pier.
-Despite the fact that ambassadors of the Order tried to present this attack as an independent raid by an uncontrolled warlord, in the fall of 1444, a large, well-armed Livonian army lay siege to the fortress.
+During the Novgorodian–Livonian war, the Livonian army attacked Yam in 1443; they burned out the posad (settlement) and destroyed the pier.
+Despite the fact that ambassadors of the Livonian Order tried to present this attack as an independent raid by an uncontrolled warlord, in the fall of 1444, a large, well-armed Livonian army lay siege to the fortress.
 The army's weapons included a Prussian bombard (cannon).
 The prince of Suzdal, Vasily Yuryevich, who was serving at Novgorod at the time, led Yam's defenders.
 As a result of a cannon duel, the Livonian army's bombard was destroyed.
 Its forces retreated, suffering heavy losses.
-In 1447, a Livonian Order tried to capture Yam again with a much larger army.
-It had its own army from Narva but also had several squads, artillery, weapons and a wagon train from Prussia.
+In 1447, the Livonian Order tried to capture Yam again with a much larger army.
+It had its own army from Narva, but also had several squads, artillery, weapons and a wagon train from Prussia.
 The battle was intense and according to Livonian sources lasted 13 days.
 On the last day, reinforcements arrived from Novgorod carrying artillery, forcing the Livonian army to retreat with heavy losses again.
 The Livonians plundered many villages around Yam and even on the banks of the Neva and Izhora rivers.

 A peace treaty was signed in 1448, but as the result of the war, Yam was heavily damaged.
 It had become outdated and could no longer protect the town from the latest cannons.
-So, by the order of Novgorod's archbishop Euthymius II, who inspected Yam at that time, the old fortress was disassembled in 1449.
+As a result, by the order of Novgorod's archbishop Euthymius II, who inspected Yam at that time, the old fortress was disassembled in 1449.
 A new modern fortress was built immediately at the same location.